 Celerity is an amazing rune for Quinn.
-The movement speed bonus synergizes with W, Heightened Senses passive effect and Boots of Speed.
+The movement speed bonus synergizes with W, Heightened Senses passive effect and Boots.
 It helps you on kiting and escaping from enemies.

 (Remarks: R, Behind Enemy Lines gives flat movement speed, so Celerity does not give extra movement speed upon R.)